first87/ngpolymer-starter/README.md

-# Polymer Custom Style Demo
+# A Brand-New Angular+Polymer Project

-_An example to demonstrate how to apply Polymer's custom-styling to Angular components by utilizing [Origami](https://github.com/hotforfeature/origami), which bridges gaps between the Angular platform and Polymer web components._
+_A brand-new & quick starter project built in Angular, Polymer and [Origami](https://github.com/hotforfeature/origami), which bridges gaps between the Angular platform and Polymer web components._

 ## Intro